Yield Curves

-Say someone you know is running short on funds and comes to you for a loan that he promises he will pay back in a month.
+Say someone you know is running short on funds and comes to you for a loan that he promises to pay back in a month.
 Will you lend him the money?
 And if so, would you do it for free?

-You think why not.
-You have loaned him the money before and without fail, pays you back on time.
+You’d say why not.
+You have loaned him money before and without fail, he pays you back on time.

 But say that same someone comes to you for a loan that he promises to pay back in a year?
-Would you loan him that money for free?
+Would you loan him the money for free then?

-It is different this time, right?
-Money devalues over time so waiting a year means you are losing purchasing power.
+It is different this time, isn’t it?
+Money loses value over time due to inflation so waiting a year means you are losing purchasing power.

-United States Treasury bonds are some of the safest bonds you can buy.
-They range in maturities from 30 days to 30 years.
+United States Treasury bonds are the safest of all bonds you can buy.
+They range in maturity from 30 days to 30 years.
 A bond matures when the loan term ends.

 The 30-year bond, of course.